harisha-swaminathan/ActiveCampaign_Contacts/README.md

 The app was developed using React V17, tested using Enzyme and jest, styled using SASS.
 Other dependencies of the app include Axios and numeral.

+## Things to note

+  The total value is the sum of all deal values.
+Other currency values have been converted to US dollars.
+  Table has an empty filterBar without filter logic implementaion

 ## Available Scripts

 In the project directory, you can run: